Swapnil-Trivedi/MOVING-AVERAGE_FILTER/README.md

 ### CONCLUSION

-Well so we Implemented a FIR (Finite impulse response) Filter which can reduce noisee from our sensor data and provide with a much more stable and error free state estimation for the controller.
+Well so we Implemented a FIR (Finite impulse response) Filter which can reduce noise from our sensor data and provide with a much more stable and error free state estimation for the controller.